5G (Mad Men): Plot

 While Don is with Adam, Betty and the kids arrive for a family portrait, and a desperate Peggy, thinking he is with his mistress, has to cover for his absence.
 She reveals the existence of the mistress to Joan, who advises her how to handle the situation.

-Don receives a letter from Adam containing a room number ("5G") at a single room occupancy hotel, and a photo of the two of them when Adam was a child and Don a soldier.
+Elsewhere, Don receives a letter from Adam containing a room number ("5G") at a single-room occupancy hotel, and a photo of the two of them when Adam was a child and Don a soldier.
 Don burns the photograph, then calls Adam and sets up a meeting time.
-At the hotel, Don coldly dismisses Adam, but gives him $5,000 to leave New York and never contact him again.
+At the hotel, Don coldly dismisses Adam but gives him $5,000 to leave New York and never contact him again.
 Adam is heartbroken, but Don explains that he has too much to lose by revealing his past.
 Adam embraces him, then Don leaves, having severed all ties to his earlier life.
 He tells Betty that they will have to wait until they are financially able to afford a summer home.